 Between 2010 and 2013, Christopher was instructed as both a barrister and an investigation team leader within a Special Investigation and Prosecution Team (SIPT) for the duration of a three-year investigation.
 The investigation focused on serious allegations of fraud, corruption & bribery and money laundering committed by Government officials within the Turks & Caicos Islands.
 The scope of the alleged offending was in the range of US$100s millions.
 Christopher gained significant experience of compiling complicated Production Orders and working under the Mutual Legal Assistance Treaty (MLAT) and Letters Of Request (LoR) processes; in particular with the US Department of Justice and the Swiss Authorities.

 Christopher has been instructed in a number of major and long running Judicial Review cases arising in consequence of internment, torture and other abuse allegations in relation to detainees in Iraq.

 An on going action arising from the British Government’s decision to arrest and detain a dual Iraqi-British national on the grounds that his internment was necessary for imperative reasons of security in Iraq.
-(See R (on the application of Al-Jedda) (FC) (Appellant) v Secretary of State for Defence (Respondent) UKHL 58).

 Christopher naturally has a keen interest in military law and regularly defends in Courts Martial cases in the UK and in Germany.
 Christopher has experience of conducting all manner of hearings including a number of trials and appeals.
 In addition, Christopher has been instructed to provide advice and to draft representations in respect of a Commissioned Officer engaged in a Service Complaint procedure.